Luce Foundation Center

 This innovative public space on SAAM's third and fourth floors offers visitors new ways to experience American art.

 Delve into the local arts scene!
 The Luce Local Artists Series invites bands and arts professionals from the DMV to showcase their talents.
 See upcoming Luce Local Artists Series programs on the events calendar.

 Bring a pad and pencil and your imagination to the Luce Foundation Center every Tuesday at 2:30 p.m. to join a brief instructional session and sketch works of art on display.
 See upcoming Sketching: Draw and Discover programs on the events calendar.

 We have over 200 audio tour stops that explore the scope of the collection.
 Listen to as many or as few tour stops as you like!

 Luce Center Scavenger Hunts

 Download or print Luce Center scavenger hunts from home, and test your skills!
-Bring one of the hunts below to the Luce Foundation Center and follow the clues to find specific artworks among the more than 3,000 objects on display.
-Get all of the answers correct and win a prize!
+Bring one of our hunts to the Luce Foundation Center and follow the clues to find specific artworks among the more than 3,000 objects on display.
+Find all of the correct answers and win a prize!

 Contact the Staff